 After the procedure, depending on your doctor's preference and hospital policy, a brief hospital stay may be recommended.

+Any surgical procedure has inherent risks.
+It is important to speak with your physician about them.
 Possible surgical complications include infection, meningitis, spinal fluid leak, paralysis, and headache.

 Follow your doctor’s instructions on activities, oral baclofen, and incision care.